prakaa/phd_thesis/source/13_reserves.md

 These equations are used to calculate system available reserves and footroom for all reserve horizons of interest ($h \in \mathcal{H}$) across all of the dispatch intervals in a given scenario year ($t \in \mathcal{T}$).

-## Case Study: Two Regions in the National Electricity Market {#sec:reserves-casestudy}
+## Case study: two regions in the National Electricity Market {#sec:reserves-casestudy}

 ### Scenarios